Grant Activity Fund

 - Subject to available funding, the college can provide supplemental salary and benefits ("top-up") on external awards for one-year periodic leaves

-For individuals who have demonstrated “strenuous effort” in seeking grant support (i.e., three to four recent grant proposals, or two to three, if at least one is a major proposal):
+For individuals who have demonstrated “strenuous effort” in seeking grant support leading up to the December 1 deadline (i.e., three to four recent grant proposals, or two to three, if at least one is a major proposal):

 For the first semester of your leave you will receive half of your annual pay, as is standard.
 For the second semester of your leave and because you have been actively seeking external grant support, the college might be able to pay you, from the Grant Activity Fund, up to one-quarter of your annual pay if you are an assistant professor, up to one-fifth of your annual pay if you are an associate professor, or up to 15% of your annual pay if you are a full professor.
 This will be reported to you in the next salary letter that you will receive, in the June that follows your application for this supplemental salary support.
 Summer salary awards are not included in this consideration.